 In the new many-to-many model, Stanley Pranin is the Toto in the Wizard of Oz, who pulls the curtain away, to expose, not a powerful being who rules through fear, deception, and smoke and mirrors - but a simple man - with his own frailties, imperfections, and "partial understandings."
 Stanely Pranin has pulled the curtain back to show us ourselves.

 And believe me.
 Ueshiba wanted us to see that.
 Because, even today, Ueshiba has a greater understanding.

 Aikido to me is not a "path" but a process to greater understanding.
 And, by design, will always contain segments of "partial understanding."
 Perfect understanding, while we get glimpses of it, will ever remain a blueprint rather than a final destination.
-Aikido, like enlightenment, and even love, is not a destination, but a practice.
-In fact, if we take away words such as "way" and "path" and install practice - it's makes for something more alive, more dynamic, more - eternal.
+Aikido, like enlightenment, and even love, is not a destination, but an ongoing process.
+In fact, if we take away words such as "way" and "path" and install process - it's makes for something more a live, more dynamic, more - eternal.
 And the definite article, "the," doesn't really serve us.
 "The way to harmony with the spirit" may have had some cache at some point, but it doesn't really have the same impact as it once may have.

 I've also seen a high-level shihan comment that what Ueshiba meant by his practice was, "You're relationship with God."
-I could go for something like "A practice of harmony with spirit."
+I could go for something like "A process towards harmony with spirit."
 Ueshiba was clearly "in process."
 Nothing more.
 Just like the rest of us.